Drug Evaluation Committee 2017-33 Conducting Additional Investigation after Clinical Trial Completion

 Background

-For a clinical trial that had been conducted until May 2017, an additional investigation was requested for subjects 3 months after the end of the investigational drug administration for PMDA inquiry matters.
+For a clinical trial that had been conducted until May 2017, an additional investigation was requested on a subject three months after the end of the investigational drug administration for PMDA inquiry matters.

-The investigator's view was that, although it was after the completion of the clinical trial, considering the ethical aspects of the subject, he would like to request a review by the Clinical Trial Review Committee and conduct the investigation after asking for their opinion.
+The investigator's view was that although the clinical trial had ended, he wanted to conduct the investigation after requesting a review by the Clinical Trial Review Committee and asking for their opinion, considering the ethical aspects of the subject.
 Thus, in the case of review by the Clinical Trial Review Committee, is it correct to take the procedure for resumption of the clinical trial and then conduct the review?
 However, the term of the clinical trial contract is until May 31, 2017, and I believe that the contract needs to be extended when the trial is resumed.

 However, the sponsor's view is that they would like us to consider this as a new investigation and separate it from the clinical trial, rather than reopening the clinical trial.